TV Pop Diaries

 Funny Funny

 Like many acts from the early seventies Glam Rock would be the last throw of the dice for many acts, Sweet being one of them, but to be fair as a band they had only been in existence for about two and a half years, but their signing to RCA in late 1970 would be their third record deal.
 Their Fontana and Parlophone singles would see no chart action, despite the intervention by songwriter-producers like Phil Wain(e)man, Cook and Greenaway and the likes.
 However, as would be the norm from the early seventies they would write their own B sides, with early guitarist Michael Stewart taking two B sides on his own.
 On signing with RCA Phil Wainman suggested they team up with Mike Chapman and Nicki Chinn, two new writers in need of some experience.
 Sweet's first TV show was in (very) late 1970, despite the fact that the record wouldn't be released until late January 1971.
 It was worth a punt.
 By that time Stewart was replaced by Andy Scott who had been a member of The Silverstone Set who had made their TV debut on Popportunity Now, the talent show spin-off from TWW's Now, broadcast on Friday 1st July 1966.
 TWW also chose the band to appear on one of their Herd At The Scene shows on 31st October 1966 and later became winners of weekly talent show Opportunity Knocks, debuting on 12th November 1966.
 Scott would also be seen on Granada's drama offering Mr Rose, in the episode The Unlucky Dip, broadcast on Friday 21st June 1968.
 This time he was with Decca signings The Elastic Band, performing Do Unto Others.
 A press release claimed that The Elastic Band won Opportunity Knocks, so presumably they were just a re-boot of The Silverstone Set.
-Funny Funny would become their first hit and Top Of The Pops would eventually come calling and Sweet made their Pops' debut on 1st April 1971 and like many others from the Glam era would hang around until 1978.
+Funny Funny would become their first hit and Top Of The Pops would eventually come calling, making their Pops' debut on 1st April 1971, and like many others from the Glam era they would hang around until 1978.

 The Who